Step 1: Budget

 How do you possibly choose your wedding photographer?
 There are so many out there, all with different styles, packages, personalities and prices it can be a really difficult task.
 You only get one wedding day, so you need to get it right.
 Today we're talking about one of the biggest factors: Budget.

 The first step in choosing your wedding photographer is to set yourself a realistic budget.
-Every couple has a different budget, and overall aim for their wedding.
-By giving yourself a realistic price range for your photography, you’ll be able to ask the right questions when talking to photographers and narrow down the companies you want to speak to in detail.
+Every couple has a different financial position and overall aim for their wedding.
+By giving yourself a realistic wedding photography budget you’ll be able to ask the right questions when talking to photographers and narrow down the companies you want to speak to in detail.

 What Should Your Budget Be?

 On the other hand, prices can also be this low because the package doesn’t actually include any images.
-Most photographers offer a disc or album in their packages, at the very least.
+Most photographers offer digital copies or an album in their packages at the very least.
 If someone is charging a surprisingly low amount, check what you get in that package.
-If it doesn’t include your images, ask how much extra it is to purchase an album from them.
+If it doesn’t include your images, ask how much extra it is to purchase them.
 The price can quickly creep up, and suddenly your bargain beyond belief is out of your wedding photography budget!

 The next step in choosing your wedding photographer is Style.
 Take a look at our next blog for more tips.
 Step 2: Style.

 At Charlotte Elizabeth Photography we believe that your wedding photography should be beautiful and affordable.
 Take a look at our Wedding page, our Real Weddings and Wedding FAQ's, or get in touch for more information.